pinkijindal786/authentication-system/README.md

 # Authentication_System

 This is a RESTful Authentication System built using [Go (Golang)](https://golang.org/) and the [Gin Web Framework](https://gin-gonic.com/).
-It supports user registration, login, token management, and secure endpoints protected by authentication middleware.
+It supports user registration, login and token management.
 ---

 ## Table of Contents